kamicane/elements/doc/elements.md

 ## children

-Like [nextSiblings](#nextSiblings), but returns the direct child elements, if they match the passed CSS expression, if any given.
+Like [nextSiblings](#nextSiblings), but returns the direct child elements, if they match the passed CSS expression, if any is given.

+### Returns

+- An `elements` instance with the the direct child elements that matches the CSS expression, if any is given.

 ### Example